elisabethoelmann/SciAIMed-P1/README.md

 However, for a more elegant design, I decided to delete the icons (fontawsome), but used the code.

 ### **The introduction section**
 This section outlines the general purpose of the consultancy company with a title (h1 element) describing the general purpose.
-The welcome section with the subtitle (h2 element) stating the company name heads up the more detailed description of the company’s purpose.
+The welcome section with the subtitle (h2 element), stating the company name, heads up the more detailed description of the company’s purpose.
 The background image shows a typical scientific background with a DNA structure and sample tubes, which are normally send for explorations and scientific experiments.

+### **Services**
+This section starts with an H2 heading and is then followed by an unordered list of tasks, which the company offers.
+The style of the unordered list has been created with flex box and the help of dev.to:https://dev.to/dawnind/3-ways-to-display-two-divs-side-by-side-3d8b#:~:text=The%20most%20common%20way%20to,using%20inline%2Dblock%20css%20property.&text=The%20inline%2Dblock%20property%20on,like%20an%20inline%20element%20does.
+![] (docs/images/Flexbox method parralel lists Dev to.png)

+For these 2 parallel unordered lists, a media query has been added to stack them on top of each other, for screens smaller than 600 px.

+### **Expertise**
+This section includes the most information on the page, which I have ordered into 3 sections: 1 p-element with a summary of my expertise and 2 different chronological tables, each with a h2 title, one for education and one for my roles over the years.
+Both tables summarize my education and previous roles in chronological order The tables have been created with help from W3school: (source: https://www.w3schools.com/cssref/pr_tab_table-layout.php)

+### **Contact form**
+The contact form will allow the user to get into contact with me.
+The form uses 3 elements, 2 text inputs and an email input.
+They are all required therefore all information is necessary to submit the form.
+The colour pallet used is the same across the site.